-This section explains how to manage the SD card for on board storage.
+This section explains how to manage the local storage on the Network Camera.
 Here you can view SD card status, search for recorded files to playback, download, etc.

 SD Card Management

 SD card status: This column shows the status and reserved space of your SD card.
 Please remember to format the SD card when using for the first time.